vivekshiftai/shiftAIOT/README.md

 ## 🚀 New Features

+### 📱 Refactored Device Onboarding Flow
+The device onboarding process has been completely redesigned with the following improvements:

+- **Clean, Uniform Spacing**: Consistent 24px (6 in Tailwind) margins and padding throughout all forms, cards, and sections
+- **Equipment Intelligence Agent Workflow**: Redesigned loading screen with animated cards, prominent progress bar, and sequential steps
+- **Embedded Chat Interface**: AI-powered chat window integrated into the onboarding flow for querying uploaded PDFs
+- **Streamlined Success Screen**: Concise, celebratory design focusing on essential information
+- **Real-time Validation**: Instant field validation with visual feedback for key form fields
+- **Responsive Design**: Mobile-optimized layouts that adapt to different screen sizes

 ### 📱 Tabbed Device Details Interface
 The device details view now features a modern tabbed interface with the following sections: